5 takeaways from IU basketball media day: What to expect from new-look Hoosiers

 “I've been in this position for a while now and I've been here four years,” Galloway said.
 “So I know what I'm talking about, and I think it's gonna really be important for me to be vocal and help those younger guys.”

-Rebuilt IU frontcourt gelling (and competing) well
+Rebuilt IU frontcourt jelling (and competing) well

 This time last year, Malik Reneau was the new big man in town.
 He flanked Thompson, Jackson-Davis, Geronimo and Duncomb in experience.